MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-capture-telemetry.md

 # [Web App](#tab/webApp)

-## Connect your Power Virtual Agents bot to Application Insights
+## Connect your Microsoft Copilot Studio bot to Application Insights

 To connect your bot to Application Insights, you first need to add your instrumentation key to the project.